Sandwiches invented in every US state from French dip to muffuletta

 Pennsylvania: roast pork sandwich

-Whisper it, but there might actually be a sandwich that Philadelphians love even more than a cheesesteak.
+Whisper it, but there might one sandwich that Philadelphians love even more than a cheesesteak.
 This lesser-known gem is a much lighter affair, consisting of tender pieces of slow-roasted pork sliced thin, then served on a long roll with provolone and broccoli rabe (fresh greens usually sautéed with garlic and olive oil).
 Most accounts credit its invention to Domenico Bucci, who founded beloved Philly sandwich shop John's Roast Pork in the 1930s.
 The joint is still the go-to spot to try the dish, alongside other historic shops such as DiNic's and Tony Luke's.

 uniongrilloakland/Facebook